unchangingConstant/student-tracker/README.md

 If this doesn't work, my next theory is that the database is not being successfully initialized.
 But this is unlikely.
 (Not unlikely for the database to be completely non-functional, just unlikely for it to be the cause of this particular problem.)

+As a personal reminder to myself: We basically need 3 components to deploy this: A custom runtime (To avoid depending on the installer machine for one), all dependencies, and the JavaFX binaries (which need to be put into the module path)

 ## Help

 Any answers to FAQ will be put here.